movestore/dynBrownianBridge/README.md

 Github repository: *github.com/movestore/dynBrownianBridge*

 ## Description
 Estimates a utilisation distribution of your tracked animals using the dynamic Brownian Bridge Movement Model.
-A map with (a) contour(s) is generated.
+Different maps with contours are generated.
 Tip: Consider subsampling your data (e.g. use the app "Thin Data by Time") at first runs and if your data are collected at a very high frequency.

 ## Documentation
 Based on a user-defined grid size and extent, a raster is defined on top of the area of the input data tracks.
 Using the R-function brownian.bridge.dyn() and getVolumeUD(), this App calculates the utilisation distributions (UD; =occurance distribution) per individual track.
-The user-specified contours are displayed per individual in separate maps, and all individuals in one map.
-A table with the UD sizes in Km^2 per individual and specified contours is returned.
+An average UD combining the UDs of all tracks is calculated.
+Please beware that the average UD is only useful if resolutions of the different tracks are comparable.
+The user-specified contours are displayed for the average UD, per individual in separate maps and for all individuals in one map.
+A table with the UD sizes in Km^2 for the average and per individual and specified contours is returned.
 The contours can also be downloaded as shapefiles.

 Some parameters of the function brownian.bridge.dyn() are fixed, as they do not influence the results strongly (window.size=31, margin=11).
 The time step is used as `median time lag/15` (with a minimum of 1 secs) to prevent very long running times.
 The location error has to be provided by the user (see below).

-Often tracking data can contain some large time gaps with missing data.
-During this period of time there is a higher uncertainty where the animal could have been, increasing drastically the area that the function needs to calculate the UD (because the animal could have been virtually anywhere).
-To prevent this from happening, the user can provide a maximum time lag (in hours) to be included in the calculations, for segments with larger time lags no estimation will be calculated.
+Often, tracking data can contain large time gaps with missing data.
+During this period of time, there is higher uncertainty where the animal could have been, increasing drastically the area that the function needs to calculate the UD (because the animal could have been virtually anywhere).
+To prevent this from happening, the user can provide a maximum time lag (in hours) to be included in the calculations, i.e. for segments with time lags above the provided value no estimation will be calculated.
 If very large time gaps are included, the result might just be one big "blob".

 Consider subsampling your data at first runs (e.g. use the app "Thin Data by Time").
 High resolution data lead to rather long run times (for many species a time lag of 10-15mins is high enough).